denoland/fresh/docs/latest/concepts/jsx-and-preact.md

 };
 ```

-## Preact
+## How web frameworks work

-Those objects are then handed over to the Preact framework and then the
+These UI objects are then handed over to the web framework and then the
 framework figures out how to create HTML out of that.
 The real value comes when
 you do that in the browser and in Fresh with islands.
 When you update something
 in your app, let's say a simple counter app and you increment the counter, then